What’s your post-65 KiwiSaver plan?

 If you choose to remain invested in the scheme, depending on your needs and goals, you could:

-However you choose to use your KiwiSaver money in retirement, remember: it’s never too early (or too late) to maximise your nest egg.
+However you choose to use your KiwiSaver savings in retirement, remember: it’s never too early (or too late) to maximise your nest egg.
 Which brings us to the next point on our list.

 Other ways to maximise your nest-egg